 The Service offers a wide range of psycho-educational workshops and can write bespoke workshops on request.
 The Service is discreet and confidential, and aims to assist with any difficulties that you may be facing in your life.
 For more information on the service, please visit the Staff Counselling Website, or email email@example.com.

 The Staff Counselling Service has extended its services to include an Employee Assistance Programme (EAP) which offers all staff and their families’ expert advice, information and support 24 hours a day, 7 days a week, including legal and debt information.
 This is provided via a help line, website and counselling off site, as well as telephone consultations and online resources for managers.
-The EAP service can be accessed online at www.ppcoline.info using the username:cardiffuni and the password:wellbeing.
+You can access PPC Online here: username: cardiffuni.
 You can also call 0800 282 193 at any time.
 Further information about the EAP can be found on the Staff Counselling website.